WalletWasabi/WasabiDoc/docs/building-wasabi/HardwareWalletTestingGuide.md

 ## (Linux Only) Step 0: Add `udev` rules

-If you are on Linux you must add some `udev` rules if you have not already, so your OS (and Wasabi) can recognize your hardware wallet:
+If You are on Linux You must add some `udev` rules if You have not already, so Your OS (and Wasabi) can recognize Your hardware wallet:

 ```sh
 git clone https://github.com/bitcoin-core/HWI.git